raydac/bkbin2wav/README.md

         -s <addr>   The Start address for the TAP header (by default the start address from the BIN will be used) -t          Use the double frequency "turbo" mode
 ```
-Sometime .BIN files may contain wrong data size value defined in their header, in the case you can use **-f** flag to enforce usage of physical file length instead of the data length defined in the BIN header.
+Sometimes, .BIN files may contain an incorrect data size value in their header.
+In such cases, you can use the __-f__ flag to enforce the use of the physical file length instead of the data length defined in the BIN header.